intel-analytics/ipex-llm/docs/mddocs/Quickstart/continue_quickstart.md

 > If the `Continue` plugin is not installed on the same machine where Ollama is running (which means `Continue` needs to connect to a remote Ollama service), you must configure the Ollama service to accept connections from any IP address.
 To achieve this, set or export the environment variable `OLLAMA_HOST=0.0.0.0` before executing the command `ollama serve`.

 > [!TIP]
-> If your local LLM is running on Intel Arc™ A-Series Graphics with Linux OS (Kernel 6.2), it is recommended to additionaly set the following environment variable for optimal performance before executing `ollama serve`:
+> If your local LLM is running on Intel Arc™ A-Series Graphics with Linux OS (Kernel 6.2), setting the following environment variable before starting the service may potentially improve performance.
 >
 > ```bash
 > export SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1
 > ```
+> The environment variable `SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS` determines the usage of immediate command lists for task submission to the GPU.
+While this mode typically enhances performance, exceptions may occur.
+Please consider experimenting with and without this environment variable for best performance.
+For more details, you can refer to [this article](https://www.intel.com/content/www/us/en/developer/articles/guide/level-zero-immediate-command-lists.html).

 ### 2. Pull and Prepare the Model